 National Comedy Center (NCC)

 Leading up to the opening of the NCC were several downtown projects, all geared to assist in making sure our city was ready to welcome visitors in the best way possible.
 Working with the Jamestown Renaissance Corporation (JRC), many of the departments at the City of Jamestown and other local partners, the Gebbie Foundation supported the creation of the Ambassador Program, development of public bathrooms, purchase and installation of streetscape features, the construction of the Piazza, design and installation of the temporary wayfinding system and many more efforts geared to prepare and provide the best possible experience for people visiting Jamestown.
-In 2019, the Foundation will continue work with partners to improve the downtown experience for residents and visitors by supporting collaboration between attractions, increasing access to the waterfront and incentivizing building and business owners through investment in JRC programs.
+The Foundation will continue work with partners to improve the downtown experience for residents and visitors by supporting collaboration between attractions, increasing access to the waterfront and incentivizing building and business owners through investment in JRC programs.

 Jamestown Piazza and the Canopy of Lights

 Made possible through a successful New York State Consolidated Funding Application submitted by the City of Jamestown and significant investments by the Gebbie Foundation and the Chautauqua Region Community Foundation (CRCF), the “Piazza” project includes the resurfacing of a portion of Second Street spanning from the Northwest Arena to the National Comedy Center and the installation of a canopy of lights over the street.
 The “tired” asphalt road was transformed by the installation of brick-colored pavers and completed in record time just before the August 2018 opening of the Comedy Center.
-Watch for the lighting portion (funded largely by CRCF) to be completed in the spring of 2019.

 Key plans such as the Jamestown Urban Design Plan (2006) by Goody Clancy, the City of Jamestown Traffic and Streetscape Enhancement Plan (2008) by Bergmann Associates, and the Jamestown BrandPrint (2010) by North Star Destination Strategies all identified wayfinding as a critical means of helping visitors move around the city.
 Anticipating the opening of the National Comedy Center in the near future, with an estimated draw of 114,000 people annually, a group of community stakeholders met in 2016 to brainstorm ways to fund a comprehensive wayfinding plan for the City of Jamestown.
 A proposal was submitted and the City was subsequently awarded $400,000 through the New York State Department of Transportation to plan and implement permanent wayfinding in the downtown core.
 The Gebbie Foundation provided the required match of $100,000.

 When it became apparent that permanent wayfinding would not be completed in time for the opening of the Comedy Center, the Gebbie Foundation worked with the City, Bergmann Associates and Jamestown Renaissance Corporation to develop and install temporary wayfinding signage.
-Permanent wayfinding is expected to be completed during the 2019 construction season.

 Jamestown Urban Design Plan 2.0 (UDP 2.0)